Border disease: Epidemiology

 Transmission is vertical or horizontal by nose to nose contact.
 The main source of infection is persistently infected animals.
 While border disease is caused by border disease virus, in areas of the world where close contact between sheep and goats and cattle occurs, similar clinical signs may be caused in sheep and goats by bovine viral diarrhea virus (BVDV).
 It is therefore important to identify truly infected animals through direct detection of the virus by finding viral RNA in the blood or tissues, or by isolating the virus, growing it in a cell culture, and identifying it with immunostaining.

 Vaccination

-There is currently no vaccine available in the UK, but there are vaccines available in the US and other areas of Europe.
-While there are vaccines, not all authorities consider them efficacious.
-BVDV vaccines for cattle have been used, but the viruses are distinct, and therefore will not work.
+No vaccines are specifically licensed for Border Disease Virus (BDV) in the UK or the United States, although limited commercial options exist in mainland Europe.
+Management relies on biosecurity, identifying and culling persistently infected (PI) animals, and screening replacement livestock, as BVDV vaccines offer only partial cross-protection.

 Control is established through blood-testing sheep, and culling seropositive animals.